 The total outlay is $40.98 million.

-All of the properties are leased to the government.
+All investments are leased to the government.

 Created by late Spotless founder Ian McMullin as McMullin Group, the investment house has purchased 19 regional properties in the last two years.